stephenmatheis/stephenmatheis.com/tasks.md

 -   [ ] Add unformatted view (simple html and css) that looks good in cli browsers
 -   [ ] Add some playgrounds (html/css)
 -   [ ] Find a library for embedding interactive code blocks
+-   [ ] Add a "Set up" or "Equipment" page to list hardware and software I use
+-   [ ] Simplify code block style
+-   [ ] Add either another page or a way to filter external link posts or long-form posts